 9 Chicken Coop Ideas Under $150 for Beginners: Budget-Friendly Barns

 Thinking about keeping hens without blowing your budget?
 These ideas prove you can build style, function, and a little shade on a shoestring.
-Let’s dive into simple, practical coop concepts you can actually pull off this weekend.
+If this is your first flock, start with the guide to raising chickens for the first time, then check the backyard chicken essentials before you use these simple coop concepts you can actually pull off this weekend.

 1. Cozy Brooder Box Upgrade on a Dime